2.2 Message send definitions

 ⇒ 7

 Parentheses can also be used to make potentially confusing code more clear.
-For example, the strict left to right evaluation order can be confusing when applied to mathematical expressions.
+For example, the strict left-to-right evaluation order can be confusing when applied to mathematical expressions.
 In the Spacewar! code snippet below, the parentheses make it more clear that the addition happens first:

 newVelocity := (ai + ag) * t + velocity